justinkeeth/ActiveDirectoryHomeLab/README.md

 Start the VM and begin installation.

-Select Windows Server with Desktop Experience (GUI is required).
+Select Windows Server with Desktop Experience (GUI is required, otherwise there will only be a command prompt).

 Complete the OS installation.

 Log in as the local Administrator.
+(I prefer to use Password1 in my homelabs to make it easy to remember)

-Install VirtualBox Guest Additions and reboot if prompted.
+Install VirtualBox Guest Additions and we will manually reboot at the end of Part 4:

-Part 4: Configure Network Settings on the Server Identify Network Adapters
+<h3>Part 4: Configure Network Settings on the Server</h3>
+Identify Network Adapters

 Open Network Connections.